use-ink/ink-docs/docs/datastructures/hashmap.md

 Then you can write permissioned functions which checks that the current caller is the owner of the contract.

-## Your Turn!

-Follow the `ACTION`s in the template code to introduce a storage map to your contract.

-Remember to run `cargo +nightly test` to test your work.

 # Incrementing My Value

 The final step in our Incrementer contract is to allow each user to update increment their own value.